Everything You Ever Wanted to Know about End Caps for Baseboard Heaters

 A baseboard heater end cap, also known as a baseboard heater end cover or end cap cover, is a component used to enclose and protect the exposed end of a baseboard heater.
 The endcap is the piece at the ends of the baseboard heater that cover up the raw panel edges and the copper pipes that carry the hot water.
 They finish off the look and protect the inner workings of the heater.

 There are three different types of endcap.
 This is because the copper pipes and heating fins can be installed in three different ways.
 The endcap you choose will depend on your current installation.

 Which Type of Endcap Do You Need?

-CLOSED ENDCAP — Used when the copper pipe at the end of the baseboard heater turns down 90 degrees into the floor or into the wall.
+The closed endcap is used when the copper pipe at the end of the baseboard heater turns 90 degrees into the floor or into the wall.
 It is called "closed" because once installed, it closes off your baseboard heater on the ends.

-ZERO CLEARANCE ENDCAP — Invented by Baseboarders in 2012, this "fake" endcap will work in all situations where the baseboard heater comes too close to the wall to install regular endcaps.
-The endcap has both edges open and slips on like a coupler and is visually indistinguishable from a regular end cap.
-An interesting note on this item; it was developed after feedback and suggestions from our customers.
+Invented by Baseboarders in 2012, this "false" endcap will work in all situations where the baseboard heater comes too close to the wall to install regular endcaps.
+The endcap has both edges open and slips on like a coupler.
+It is visually indistinguishable from a regular end cap.

 Fun fact, adding endcaps can actually give you more versatility.
 They are installed by sliding onto the baseboard heater panel.
 Because they slide, you can actually move them in and out up to 1.75 inches on each side of the panel.
 So if you need a bit of extra length, or need to tighten things up a bit, endcaps give you a total of 3 1/2 inches to work with.